Er Ir And Re Verbs

 Ils/Elles parlent They speak

 Notice the consistent pattern: the verb stem (parl-) remains constant, while the ending changes according to the pronoun.
 This pattern applies to almost all regular er verbs.
 The only variation occurs with the addition of accents or slight spelling changes in certain conjugations to maintain pronunciation.
-For instance, verbs ending in ger often have an added e after the g in the first person plural (nous form) to retain the soft "g" sound.
+Take this case: verbs ending in ger often have an added e after the g in the first person plural (nous form) to retain the soft "g" sound.

 IR Verbs: A Slightly Different Tune